Vagal Tone is the degree to which the vagus nerve can cause the body to relax.

 "Vagal tone is an internal biological process referring to the activity of the vagus nerve, the tenth cranial nerve located in the medulla oblongata of the brainstem.
 The vagus nerve serves as the key component of the parasympathetic branch of the autonomic nervous system, regulating the homeostasis (or "resting state") of the majority of the body's internal organ systems that operate on a largely subconscious level, such as the heart, lungs, eyes, adrenal glands, and digestive tract."

 Vagal Tone represents an index for the functional state of the entire parasympathetic nervous system.
 High Vagal Tone is an indication that the nervous system is able to harmonize the various systems of the body so that they can function together for the benefit of the whole organism.
-Specifically, Vagal Tone is the degree to which the vagus nerve can cause the body to relax.

 Signals in the vagus nerve cause the relaxation of heart rate, digestion, adrenal output, the gut, salivation, pupillary diameter, etc. This is indicative of a state of calmness, rest or relaxation, in which the body can repair itself.